-Women should be welcomed back to work following childbirth and attendant leave, and should have the same opportunities that they had before motherhood, the same professional opportunities as working fathers and the same opportunities as people of all genders who do not have children.
-In the workplace, pregnancy discrimination involves treating a woman (whether a job applicant or an employee) unfavorably because she is pregnant or is perceived to be pregnant, because she has given birth, or because she has a medical condition related to pregnancy or childbirth.
-Pregnancy discrimination is unlawful but, unfortunately, some employers have not gotten the message.
-The laws against pregnancy discrimination also prohibit an employer from treating a female employee differently because of unwarranted stereotypes about working mothers.
-In such cases, discrimination can often be proven through a pattern of discriminatory reassignments or “steering” after a woman becomes pregnant or returns from maternity leave, as well as through evidence such as comments that reflect, for example, skepticism regarding commitment to the job.
+Pregnancy discrimination is treating a woman who is a job applicant or employee unfavorably because she is pregnant or is perceived to be pregnant; has given birth, or has a medical condition related to pregnancy or childbirth.
+Pregnancy discrimination laws also prohibit an employer from treating a female employee differently because of stereotypes about working mothers.
+In these cases, discrimination can be proven through a pattern of discriminatory reassignments or “steering” after a woman becomes pregnant or returns from maternity leave, and evidence such as comments that reflect skepticism regarding a commitment to the job.

 Pregnancy discrimination is a form of gender discrimination.
 The Pregnancy Discrimination Act, as well as similar state and local laws, forbids discrimination based on pregnancy in any aspect of employment, including promotions, job assignments, pay, bonuses, hiring, layoff, termination, training, benefits (including leave and health insurance) and any other employment condition or term.

 New York State Human Rights Law prohibits an employer from forcing an employee to take a leave of absence while pregnant, unless the employee is unable to perform her normal occupational duties in a reasonable manner.
 Complications from pregnancy can also permit a woman to collect additional disability benefits under the New York Workers Compensation Law.